How to Apply

 Application Process: Apply 1 and 2

 St James' will have up to 40 working days to let you know their decision.
-UCAS is closed between 24 December and 1 January (inclusive) - these dates do not count as working days.
+UCAS will be closed over the Christmas period (exact dates to be supplied in due course) - these dates do not count as working days.

 We try to let applicants know on the day of their interview if they have been successful.
 If we offer you a place following your interview, you’ll have 10 working days after your final offer to let us know if you accept the offer.
 You'll need to do this via the UCAS website, but its always worth contacting us to inform us of your decision. .